 Creams and Treatments for Stretch Marks

-Using moisturizers, or skin creams specifically developed to reduce and prevent stretch marks, before stretch marks even appear is the best way to help reduce and prevent them, but skin lotions can also be very beneficial when used at their onset; the earlier, the better.
+Using moisturizers, or skin creams specifically developed to reduce and prevent scars and stretch marks, before stretch marks even appear is the best way to help reduce and prevent them, but skin lotions can also be very beneficial when used at their onset; the earlier, the better.
 Moisturizing can begin as early as in one’s teenage years to be most effective.

 Early treatment is the best way to ensure that stretch marks do not develop, but even if they have begun to appear, moisturizers can still be helpful.
 Applying moisturizing body lotions to affected areas of skin (those that appear purplish or reddish in color) will likely benefit the most by reducing the risk of these earlier stretch marks from becoming white or silver over time and therefore, that much harder to treat.